LeonardoChiste/IntroPARCO_H1/README.md

 <p>Run the dos2unix transpose_h1.pbs command if on Windows</p>
 <p>Run the .pbs file: qsub transpose_h1.pbs</p>
 <p>It is possible to change the size of the matrix from the .pbs: it is the argument of the executale ./exe size</p>
-<p>The code will run each symulaton 5 times, to provide a more realistic look into the performance</p>
+<p>The code will run each symulaton 5 times, to provide a more realistic look into the performance.
+The code will run with 1, 2, 4, 8, 16, 32, 64 threads</p>